 Changing accountants can be a challenging time for company directors, even if the handover process goes smoothly.
-In this article, we ask if there is an optimum time of year to move to a new firm.
+This article explores whether there is an optimal time of year to move to a new firm.

 There are many reasons why you might want to change your accountant.